 Some sleep behaviors -- such as sleepwalking, teeth grinding (bruxism), and bedwetting -- are not unusual among children.
 Also, sleepwalking is more common in boys than in girls.
 Sleepwalking may result from an immature central nervous system or from being overly tired.
 It usually happens about an hour or two after the child falls asleep.
 Sometimes sleepwalking can persist into adulthood.
-Because sleepwalkers can be harmed, parents need to protect the child from injury.
+Because sleepwalkers can be harmed, parents need to protect their child from injury.

 Bedwetting may continue well into the elementary years for both girls and boys.
-While bedwetting is sometimes due to anxiety or other emotional issues, nothing is wrong in most kids.
+While bedwetting is sometimes due to anxiety or other emotional issues, nothing is wrong with most kids.
 They will eventually outgrow bedwetting -- girls usually stop before boys.
 On the other hand, although it’s uncommon, bedwetting can be the result of an infection or an allergy.

 What Are Night Terrors?

 With night terrors -- also called sleep terrors -- the child has a sudden arousal from sleep with extreme agitation, screaming, crying, increased heart rate, and dilated pupils.
 Like sleep walking, night terrors seem to be linked to an immature central nervous system and are often outgrown.
 These sleep terrors usually begin after age 18 months and disappear by age 6.

 If your child has night terrors, it's important to talk to family members and assure them the episodes are not harmful.
 Make sure the child's room is safe to protect against an injury during a night terror.
 It also helps to stay on a regular sleep regimen and to manage stress so the child is not anxious at bedtime.